harness/developer-hub/docs/platform/12_Variables-and-Expressions/add-a-variable.md

 8. In your pipeline stage, copy the service variable from the **Variables** panel:

    ![](./static/add-a-variable-11.png)
-9. In your Shell Script step, reference the Service variable with:
+9. In your Shell Script step, reference the service variable with:

     `<+stage.spec.serviceConfig.serviceDefinition.spec.variables.serv_var>`
 10. Run the pipeline and see that the value for the account variable is passed into the service variable:

     ![](./static/add-a-variable-12.png)

-You can refer to a variable in most settings. for example, if you an account variable storing a service named **Example**, you can refer to it inline using the same expression.
+You can refer to a variable in most settings.
+For example, if you have an account variable storing a service named **Example**, you can refer to it inline using the same expression.

 ![](./static/add-a-variable-13.png)